odiseusme/secure-rb-monitor-public/README.md

 ### Path B – Remote Monitoring with Cloudflare *(Encrypted)*

+---

+## Usage Options

+1. **Free Forever:**
+  - Use RBMonitor only at home, or
+  - Become your own admin by registering for a free Cloudflare account.

+2. **Pay or Donate:**
+  - Get unlimited use (subject to Cloudflare limits) by supporting the project:
+    - Pay a small monthly fee, or
+    - Donate to help cover hosting costs.

+3. **One Month Free:**
+  - Try RBMonitor with full features for one month, then choose to pay/donate for continued unlimited use.

+**ERG Donation/Payment Address:**
+`9gf2Shf1DXz3JCECWaSajNJN1rUB9XoJaSwUc5MZTdJwFqzZnSg`
+---

 Monitor from anywhere with end-to-end encrypted remote access.

 ⚠️ **Important:** Only the project admin (who deploys the Worker) needs a Cloudflare account.
 Regular users just receive an invitation code and access their encrypted dashboard – no Cloudflare account required.